Boeing: 777s with engine that blew apart should be grounded

-The statement said that would likely mean some planes would be grounded — and Boeing said they should be until the FAA sets an inspection regime.
-Japan, meanwhile, also ordered the planes out of service, according to the financial newspaper Nikkei, while saying that an engine in the same family suffered trouble in December.
+Dickson said that would likely mean some planes would be grounded — and Boeing said they should be until the FAA sets up an inspection regime.
+Japan ordered the planes out of service, according to the financial newspaper Nikkei, while noting that an engine in the same family suffered trouble in December.

+United had 24 of the planes in service; it is the only U.S. airline with the engine in its fleet, according to the FAA.
+Two Japanese airlines have another 32 that are being pulled while Asiana Airlines grounded nine, seven of which were in service, until Boeing establishes a plan to fix the problems.
+Korean Air said it was discussing whether to ground 16 aircraft, six of which are in service.

-“We are working with these regulators as they take actions while these planes are on the ground and further inspections are conducted by Pratt & Whitney," Boeing said in a statement issued Sunday.
+“We are working with these regulators as they take actions while these planes are on the ground and further inspections are conducted by Pratt & Whitney," Boeing said in a statement issued Sunday, referring to American and Japanese regulators.

 The engine maker said it was sending a team to work with investigators.

-The emergency landing this past weekend is the latest trouble for Boeing, which saw its 737 Max planes grounded for more than a year after two deadly crashes in 2019.
-The planes began returning to the skies late last year — a huge boost for the aircraft maker, which lost billions during the Max grounding because it has been unable to deliver new planes to customers.
+The emergency landing this past weekend is the latest trouble for Boeing, which saw its 737 Max planes grounded for more than a year after two deadly crashes in 2019 and is suffering amid the huge reduction in air travel due to the coronavirus pandemic.
+The Max planes began returning to the skies late last year — a huge boost for the aircraft maker, which lost billions during the grounding because it has been unable to deliver new planes to customers.

 Video posted on Twitter from Saturday's emergency showed the engine fully engulfed in flames as the plane flew through the air.
 Freeze frames from different video taken by a passenger sitting slightly in front of the engine and also posted on Twitter appeared to show a broken fan blade in the engine.

-Note: This story has been updated to correct the name of one of the Japanese airlines mentioned.
-It is Japan Airlines, not Japan Airways.